tarantool/doc/download/rocks.rst

                                 <span>Latest source</span>
                             </a>

-                    Connect from Tarantool to applications which speak MQTT protocol.
+                    Connect from Tarantool to applications which speak MQTT protocol

                 -   .. container:: b-rock-block-header